 Frances Harris is a barrister at 1 King’s Bench Walk, specialising in all areas of family law.

 Re H-B (Contact) EWCA Civ 389Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
-Copyright 2013-2020 Rainscourt Law LLP.
+We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
+Copyright 2013-2021 Rainscourt Law LLP.
 All rights reserved.